 - While grocery shopping, buy food that contains less than 17.5 grams of fat per 100 grams.
 Anything more than that is high in fat and should be avoided.

-Why taters are a healthy option for gallstone disease
+Why taters are a healthy option for Gallstone disease

 Research has shown that not all starchy foods are unhealthy.